There are a few significant factors that facility managers need to consider when determining the building management system price:

 - Removing ties to proprietary systems and increasing upgrade options

-- Reducing expansion, maintenance and service costs of existing BAS or EMCS
+- Reducing expansion, service, maintenance, and operating costs of an existing BMS or EMCS

 - Allowing Multi-Building and Campus Integration of different systems